a reference center opens in Aubervilliers

 A zen coin

 Same spirit in the lobby.
 A “Zen” corner, which closes with a curtain, has been fitted out to act as a refuge once inside.
-Like a landing, it serves to limit the stress that the discovery of this new environment could cause.
+Like a landing, it serves to limit the stress that the discovery of this new environment might cause.

 Wandering around freely, the visitor comes across “The sensory space”, a room where it is possible to test all sorts of sensory stimulation tools.
 The goal is to evaluate them before acquiring them, whether for a center that takes care of autistic people or within a family.
 A lighted fiber optic curtain bars the entrance.
 “It provides a soothing visual stimulation for some autistic people”, assures Marie Schuster. latex to handle.
 In one corner of the room, there is even a funny little cocoon-like armchair.